insighture/eventbridge-lambda/README.md

-# EventBridge + Lambda AWS SAM Application
+# EventBridge t0 Lambda - AWS SAM Application

+## Overview

 This project demonstrates how to create a serverless application using AWS SAM.
 It includes an AWS Lambda function triggered by an EventBridge rule.
 The Lambda function logs incoming events to AWS CloudWatch Logs.